LowBoard 15 Install Guide

 Leave the following gaps when laying the panels:

 Continue laying the LowBoard panels across the floor in a ‘run’.
-Use the off cuts to start the next run of panels.
+Use can the off cuts to start the next run of panels providing there is a return loop at the end of the run.

 If there are multiple flows and returns that cannot be accommodated in the pre-routed channel (such as the approach to the manifold), use one of the following methods: